oxidecomputer/oidc-exchange/README.md

 the requested permissions).

-To simplify how policies are written, when authorizing GitHub token requests oidc-exchange will individually test whether all permutations of repositories and permissions are valid, and reject the request if any of them are not.
+To simplify how policies are written, when authorizing GitHub token requests oidcx will individually test whether all permutations of repositories and permissions are valid, and reject the request if any of them are not.
 This means in the policy you only check one `(repository, permission)` permutation at a time.